-We know that change can be uncomfortable.
+When it comes to medical waste disposal, we know that change can be uncomfortable.
 But what if it could save you time and money?
-Disposing your medical waste through the mail is a fully compliant and time-saving alternative for small waste generators who count on medical waste disposal facilities for a pick up.
+Disposing your medical waste through the mail is fully compliant.
+Plus, it’s a time-saving alternative for small waste generators who count on medical waste disposal facilities for a pick up.

 In the highly regulated world of medical waste, you want to be certain that your medical waste disposal is compliant with federal and state laws.
-After all, nobody wants to get pegged with a fine of up to $37,500 per violation per day.
+After all, nobody wants to get pegged with a fine.
+Especially one that can run up to $37,500 per violation per day

-For anyone who’s apprehensive about using a mail back kit, which we refer to as a Medical Waste Recovery System, we’d like to explain exactly how the kits work, and how they are every bit as compliant as having your medical waste picked up.
+For anyone who’s apprehensive about using a mail back kit, which we refer to as a Medical Waste Recovery System, we’d like to explain exactly how the kits work.
+Also, how they are every bit as compliant as having your medical waste picked up.

 How Medical Waste Mail Back Kits Guarantee Compliant Disposal

 Mail back kits are much more than standard shipping containers.
-Each kit has gone through a rigid testing and certification process that meets the Department of Transportation’s packing and shipping requirements, as well as the U.S. Postal Service’s requirements for transportation.
+Each kit has gone through a rigid testing and certification process that meets the Department of Transportation’s packing and shipping requirements.
+Additionally, it meets the U.S. Postal Service’s requirements for transportation.

 Most mail back kits include a collection container(s), heavy plastics, a manifest to document proper treatment and disposal, and a prepaid return shipping label.